 - Pin well, making sure your ties don’t shift position.
 If you are unsure of your pinning accuracy, you could baste the ties in place prior to layering the lining and the front.

-- Using a ⅜” seam allowance (we are using this slightly smaller seam allowance because that is the width of the piping’s insertion tape), stitch along the sides, around the arm hole curves, and across the top.
+- Using a ⅜” seam allowance (we are using this slightly smaller seam allowance because that is the width of the piping’s insertion tape – that said, across the top, your goal is to stitch right along but not on the piping cord – even if that is slightly wider or narrower than ⅜”), stitch along the sides, around the arm hole curves, and across the top.
 Leave the entire bottom open.

 - Go slowly to keep your arm hole curve nice and even.
 Backstitch over each of the ties for extra stability.

 - When done, clip all the corners and the curves.